 I have a nasty cold.
 And so do others in the household.
 My sister-in-law had to go to the ER and did the COVID test.
 She does not have it.
 She does have pneumonia though and severe asthma.
 So good no COVID, bad that it is pneumonia.
-I have the same cold, because I catch everything.
+I have the same cold because I catch everything.
 And it is also in my chest and pissing off my asthma.
 But I doubt it will get that bad for me.
 But it might Linger, as they tend to with me.

 Fact is, this is like the 4th cold I have had within about that many months.
 I did get my flu shot, thankfully.
 I have not been leaving the house at all really and when I do I wear a mask.
-Still catch colds.
+Still, catch colds.
 It is quite amazing that my immune system can manage that.
 When I worked in customer service, well, I caught everything that was going around.
 And I was always sick for longer and worse than everyone else.

-And that is the think with fibromyalgia.
+And that is the thing with fibromyalgia.
 I seem to catch everything with extreme ease and it seems to always last longer than it should.
 I have always said my immune system is ‘fatigued’ as in just dampened from the fibromyalgia issues.

 Some factors with our poor immune system are pretty obvious to me right of the get go

 - Mental and physical stress that is chronic.
 Chronic stress is not so great for a healthy immune system.